mwcremer/dnd-bx/combined.md

 1. The referee rolls for surprise, if applicable, and determines how far away the monsters are.
 2. Any sides that are not surprised roll initiative (see [***Basic Combat Procedure***](#basic_combat_procedure)) to determine who acts first.
 3. The referee determines the monsters' reaction to the party.
 The players decide how they will act:
-    a.
-If both sides wish to talk, the negotiation may be role-played.
+    1. If both sides wish to talk, the negotiation may be role-played.
 The referee may make reaction rolls, as applicable.
-    b.
-If the players decide to flee, the referee determines whether the monsters pursue.
+    2. If the players decide to flee, the referee determines whether the monsters pursue.
-    c.
-If combat breaks out, follow the steps listed in [***Basic Combat Procedure***](#basic_combat_procedure).
+    3. If combat breaks out, follow the steps listed in [***Basic Combat Procedure***](#basic_combat_procedure).

 See [***Encounters***](#encounters) for a full description on all elements of running an encounter, including encounter distance, surprise, and monster reactions.